nikankad/crypto/README.md

 # crypto
- a simple python script that outputs the price/attributes of many different types of cryptocurrencies
+ a simple light python script that outputs the price/attributes of many different cryptocurrencies